U.N.: Humanitarian Crisis In Syria Reaches 'Horrifying New Level'

 Lowcock's report said the vast majority of those displaced are women and children, many of whom are sleeping outside because the refugee camps are full.
 "Mothers burn plastic to keep children warm.
 Babies and small children are dying because of the cold," wrote Lowcock.

-Zaher Sahloul, a physician and president and cofounder of aid organization MedGlobal, was last in Idlib in January and said with so little room people are sleeping anywhere they can, including tents in a refugee camp set up in a soccer field and tiny classrooms in schools.
+Zaher Sahloul, a physician and president and co-founder of aid organization MedGlobal, was last in Idlib in January and said that with so little room, people are sleeping anywhere they can, including tents in a refugee camp set up in a soccer field and tiny classrooms in schools.
 Many children had respiratory illnesses because of the overcrowding and cold.
 When there is no space in indoor structures set up as shelter, families pitch tents, of varying strength and quality, often in the mud that accumulates when rain hits the snow.
 More rain is expected this week.

 Sahloul, a critical care physician, says among the people he met in refugee camps was a girl, Ahlam, who said she was 12, collecting branches that her family would burn to heat their tent.
-Another 12-year-old, who said her name was Asma, told him she had been displaced seven times and was walking two miles to school each way.
+Another 12-year-old, who said her name was Asma, told him she had been displaced seven times and was walking 2 miles to school each way.
 "I wish I could walk not in the mud," Asma told Sahloul.

 Many of the newly displaced have had to move to new locations in Idlib.
 Others are headed north toward to the Turkish border, though Turkey is not accepting new refugees.

-Aid organizations are on the ground but many local aid workers, and their families, face the same harsh conditions as those they are trying to help, says Christy Delafield, spokeswoman for aid group Mercy Corps.
+Aid organizations are on the ground, but many local aid workers, and their families, face the same harsh conditions as those they are trying to help, says Christy Delafield, spokeswoman for aid group Mercy Corps.
 Like the refugees, they are living in tents or are on the move due to the fighting.

 In his report Mark Lowcock said that equipment and facilities of aid workers were being destroyed and that the aid workers themselves were among those injured and killed.
 Adding to the difficulty for aid organizations," says Robert Ford, is that the Syrian government has taken over two main highways within Syria so the aid groups now depend on slower back roads to deliver supplies.